Emergency Declaration (film)

-Emergency Declaration is a 2021 South Korean disaster film written and directed by Han Jae-rim, starring Song Kang-ho, Lee Byung-hun, Jeon Do-yeon, Kim Nam-gil, Im Si-wan, Kim So-jin and Park Hae-joon.
+Emergency Declaration is a 2021 South Korean disaster film written and directed by Han Jae-rim, starring Song Kang-ho, Lee Byung-hun, Jeon Do-yeon, Kim Nam-gil, Yim Si-wan, Kim So-jin and Park Hae-joon.
 Filming restarted on September 12, 2020, after a postponement due to the COVID-19 resurgence in August 2020 and wrapped on October 24, 2020.

-The film premiered out of competition at the 74th Cannes Film Festival on July 16, 2021 before being released theatrically in South Korea on August 3, 2022.
+The film premiered out of competition at the 74th Cannes Film Festival on July 16, 2021, before being released theatrically in South Korea on August 3, 2022.
 It was screened in various formats, including on a 4DX screen combining 4DX and ScreenX in addition to IMAX.